ncatlab/nlab-content/pages/9/0/1/2/2109/content.md

 </td>
 </tr>
 </table>
 are equal to the identity squares of $B(1,f)$ and $B(f,1)$ respectively.
-These are the defining equations of a companion and a conjoint.
+Together these are the defining equations of a companion and a conjoint.

 Finally, we record the following.